henriquesbezerra/henriquesbezerra/README.md

   <img alt="Henrique Silva | RocketSeat" align="right"  width="22px" src="https://github.com/henriquesbezerra/henriquesbezerra/blob/master/icons/rocketseat.ico?raw=true" />
 </a>

-Hi There!, I`m Henrique Silva
+<p>Connect with me!</p>

----
+## About me

-Web Developer with main experience as Front-end, B.S. in Information Systems from Universidade Estácio de Sá, Technical Education from Centro Federal de Educação Tecnológica Celso Suckow da Fonseca.
+I`m a web developer with main experience as Front-end, B.S. in Information Systems from Universidade Estácio de Sá, Technical Education from Centro Federal de Educação Tecnológica Celso Suckow da Fonseca.

 Currently I'm working as a full stack developer at Onawa, taking care and evolving an API in Laravel, Web applications in React and an App with React Native.